klebgenomics/Kaptive-Web/README.md

 ## Citation

-If you use Kaptive in your research, please cite this paper:
+If you use <b>Kaptive Web</b> in your research, please cite this paper:
 [Wyres, K. et al. Identification of Klebsiella capsule synthesis loci from whole genome data. bioRxiv (2016).](http://biorxiv.org/content/early/2016/08/24/071415)

 ## License